avalen28/frontend-Walk-Away-app/README.md

 - User can cancel the saved route.
 - User can finish the saved route.
 - User start again a route that has been previously finished.
-- User can delete his profile.
-- Admin User can create a new Route.
+- User admin can create a new route.
-- User Admin can edit every Route.
+- User Admin can edit every route.
-- User Admin can see all Users profiles.
+- User Admin can see all users profiles.
-- User Admin can delete one Route.
+- User Admin can delete one route.
+- User can see the weather forecast for the route's location.

-### Backlog
+### Backlog - pending

 - User can see one global ranking.
 - User can see his specific position on the ranking.
+- User can see other saved routes from users
-- User can rate the Route.
+- User can rate the route.
-- User can put some comment on the Route.
+- User can put some comment on the route.
 - User write a secret code to confirm he finished the route.
-- User can see the weather forecast for the route's location.
+- User can see weather specific info (temp, wind, description...)

 ---